Gum disease is an incredibly serious condition and can greatly impact your overall health.

 How do I care for my mouth after a gum graft?

 It should take about two weeks to heal after the procedure.
 It is important to keep your mouth as clean as possible while you recover, which includes using mouth rinse frequently to cut down on any bacteria.
 Your gums will be sensitive while they heal, so try to avoid sticky or hard foods that may be difficult to chew.

 Receding gums are more than just unsightly, they can also lead to serious medical issues and can greatly impact your overall health.
 It is important to treat periodontal disease as early as possible to prevent any further complications.
-If you are experiencing a receding gum line or any issues with your gums in general, call us at 614-870-3337 to learn more about your treatment options.
+If you are experiencing a receding gum line or any issues with your gums in general, contact us at 614-870-3337 to learn more about your treatment options.